ammarahm-ed/react-native-scoped-storage/README.md

 Defined in: [index.tsx:112](https://github.com/ammarahm-ed/react-native-scoped-storage/blob/15e8070/index.tsx#L112)

+## Thanks to
+- [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob) for the amazing library.
+Some part of code is taken from there.

 ## I want to contribute
 That is awesome news!
 There is alot happening at a very fast pace in this library right now.
 Every little help is precious.
 You can contribute in many ways: